 A half-mile away on Route 220 is the companion Soaring Eagle Wetland.
 Currently, grass trails provide access to fishing on the Bald Eagle Creek, as well as a chance observe nature.
 When completed, the wetland will include an accessible trail and fishing platform over the creek, ADA-compliant observation blinds, a pavilion, restroom, parking lot and educational signage – full accessibility from the parking lot to the creek!

 Two dining options popular with Happy Valley, PA locals have a new home in Milesburg.
-Happy Dishes, a food truck that features comfort and soul food (opening in June/July), and Lupita’s, a popular State College spot for authentic Mexican food, will both be located in a newly renovated building at the center of this small town and conveniently located between the Soaring Eagle Wetland and Bald Eagle State Park.
-Lupita's Milesburg Grand Opening is Saturday, June 12, 2021.
+Happy Dishes, a food truck that features comfort and soul food, and Lupita’s, a popular State College spot for authentic Mexican food, are both be located in a newly renovated building at the center of this small town and conveniently situated between the Soaring Eagle Wetland and Bald Eagle State Park.

 Happy Dishes Chef Michael Johnson has nearly 30 years of experience in the restaurant business, with much of his culinary skills honed in Philadelphia and The Hamptons.
 From brisket to burgers, to gumbo and grits, to chicken and waffles, Johnson serves up delicious, hearty food to foodies throughout the area through his food truck.
-When it opens sometime in June 2021, the new restaurant means local fans and visitors will always know where to find Happy Dishes.
-The restaurant will seat 49 indoors in a cozy, casual and family-friendly space, with plenty of room for outdoor dining on the landscaped patio shared with Lupita's.
+The new restaurant means local fans and visitors will always know where to find Happy Dishes.
+The restaurant seats 49 indoors in a cozy, casual and family-friendly space, with plenty of room for outdoor dining on the landscaped patio shared with Lupita's.

 For Lupita’s owners, Maria Guadalupe and her husband, Emilio Lopez Ramirez, the restaurant will be their second location.
 They operate the original at 3180 W. College Avenue in State College.